smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec.md

         model: https://schema.org/Text
         type: Property
     contactPoint:
-      description: 'The details to contact with the item.'
+      description: The details to contact with the item
       properties:
-        contactType:
+        areaServed:
+          description: Property.
+The geographic area where a service or offered item is provided.
+Supersedes serviceArea
+          type: string
+        availabilityRestriction:
+          anyOf:
+            - description: Property.
+Array of identifiers format of any NGSI entity
+              items:
+                maxLength: 256
+                minLength: 1
+                pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+                type: string
+              type: array
+            - description: Property.
+Array of identifiers format of any NGSI entity
+              items:
+                format: uri
+                type: string
+              type: array
+          description: 'Relationship.
+Model:''http://schema.org/hoursAvailable''.
+This property links a contact point to information about when the contact point is not available.
+The details are provided using the Opening Hours Specification class'
+        availableLanguage:
+          anyOf:
+            - anyOf:
+                - type: string
+                - items:
+                    type: string
+                  type: array
           description: 'Property.
-Contact type of this item.'
+Model:''http://schema.org/availableLanguage''.
+A language someone may use with or at the item, service or place.
+Please use one of the language codes from the IETF BCP 47 standard.
+It is implemented the Text option but it could be also Language'
+        contactOption:
+          anyOf:
+            - type: string
+            - items:
                 type: string
+              type: array
+          description: 'Property.
+Model:''http://schema.org/contactOption''.
+An option available on this contact point (e.g. a toll-free number or support for hearing-impaired callers)'
+        contactType:
+          description: Property.
+Contact type of this item
+          type: string
         email:
-          description: 'Property.
-Email address of owner.'
+          description: Property.
+Email address of owner
           format: idn-email
           type: string
+        faxNumber:
+          description: 'Property.
+Model:''http://schema.org/Text''.
+The fax number'
+          type: string
         name:
+          description: Property.
+The name of this item
+          type: string
+        productSupported:
           description: 'Property.
-The name of this item.'
+Model:''http://schema.org/Text''.
+The product or service this support contact point is related to (such as product support for a particular product line).
+This can be a specific product or product line (e.g. ''iPhone'') or a general category of products or services (e.g. ''smartphones'')'
           type: string
         telephone:
-          description: 'Property.
-Telephone of this contact.'
+          description: Property.
+Telephone of this contact
           type: string
         url:
-          description: 'Property.
-URL which provides a description or further information about this item.'
+          description: Property.
+URL which provides a description or further information about this item
           format: uri
           type: string
       type: object